You want to foster a love of learning…

 I’m glad I came across your article.
 It gave me an idea of what to expect, what to watch out for and more importantly, how to deal with it.

-…what your home and homeschool would be like if you and your children looked forward to school every day.
+…what your day would be like if you and your kids looked forward to school.

 …what it would feel like to relax into a rhythm that you enjoy and that helps your kids thrive.

-…what it would look like to see your children excited about their education and know they’re making progress.
+…what it would look like to see your kids excited about their education and know they’re making progress.

-When you join The Homeschool Resource Room community, you’ll get creative, hands-on resources to help you teach your child and grow their love of learning.
+When you join The Homeschool Resource Room community, you’ll get creative, hands-on resources to help you teach your kids and grow their love of learning.

 Hi, I’m Ashley